pnikic/clint/README.md

 * Compact display of multiple tournaments (when there are too many PGN files, the dropdown menu is not a good option)
 * Resizable board
 * Multiple videos / images on each side
-* Placeholder for custom content on each side
 * Tournament table
 * Analysis board
 * Add landing page (with countdown to tournament start, description, overview - multiple boards)